Home Meets Maslow’s Hierarchy of Needs

 Freedom: When you have a home that anchors you, you’re able to move about the world more freely, knowing that you will return to the one place that always feels like home.

 When your home is designed to be an extension of you, you feel deeply connected to the person you’ve created yourself to be.
-Every room is a representation of you, your dreams, desires, and self-expression; creating space for your passions and the activities that make you FEEL authentically you.
+Every room is a representation of your soul, your dreams, desires, and self-expression; creating space for your passions and the activities that make you FEEL authentically you.
 You move through your home effortlessly as though you are in a synchronized dance with the structure around you.
 The positive energy in your home encourages the forward momentum in your pursuit of life fulfillment.
 A YOU-Inspired life goes hand-in-hand with a YOU-Inspired home, and both are required to achieve self-actualization.

-We at Pippin Home Designs feel that it’s our calling to use our skills in residential home design as the conduit through which clients are able to achieve self-actualization.
+We at Pippin Home Designs feel that it’s our calling to use our skills in Residential Home Design as the conduit through which clients are able to achieve self-actualization.
 Nothing brings us greater satisfaction than seeing our clients’ lives blossom into a deep state of joy, ease, inspiration, and abundance.

 Insights Library Links